maximumstock/poe-stash-indexer/notes/problem.md

 ## Raw Data

-We have collected player stash data in the form of `StashRecord`s.
+We have collected player stash data in the form of `Stash`s.
 Each stash record describes the contents of a single player stash at a given point in time.